toddwint/ntp/README.md

 - Download the docker image and github files.
 - Configure the settings in `run/config.txt`.
 - Start a new container by running `run/create_container.sh`.
-- Configure device to use the docker IP as their ntp server.
+- Configure devices to use the docker IP as their ntp server.
 - Open the file webadmin.html to view messages in a web browser.